kwpark23/CourseBot/README.md

 To solve the issue of machine learning library implmentation, I used Dialogflow, a chatbot-building platform developed by Google.
 Dialogflow had two benefits over Python version: First, it trains your chatbot automatically once you define intents and entities using built-in NLP.
 Second, your chatbot Messenger stays active even after you close Dialogflow window.

-More detailed instruction can be found in the Jupyer notebook named, "Building chatbot with Dialogflow".
+More detailed instruction can be found in the Jupyer notebook named, **"Building chatbot with Dialogflow"**.

 The chatbot I built using Dialgoflow can be found [here.](https://www.facebook.com/CourseBot-2303590903189187/?view_public_for=2303590903189187) This chatbot answers questions regarding computer science courses at UTM.
 User can ask questions like, "Who is the instructor for CSC301?", "What courses does professor Lisa Zhang teach?", and "What are the prerequisite for CSC301?".